coolbeans201/GreatTechBlogPosts/README.md

 [Building for Balance](https://tech.instacart.com/building-for-balance-e61fb9511893) - A very thorough overview of how Instacart finds the balance between fast deliveries and high-earning opportunities for their drivers

 [The Next Era of Data at Instacart](https://medium.com/tech-at-instacart/the-next-era-of-data-at-instacart-e081d8dfa162) - Good post on the future of the data org at Instacart

+[Adopting dbt as the Data Transformation Tool at Instacart](https://tech.instacart.com/adopting-dbt-as-the-data-transformation-tool-at-instacart-36c74bc407df) - Good to see bigger companies starting to adopt dbt

 ### Intuit